Binary-Brains/lib-project/README.md

-# Library Management System
+# BACKEND_WEB

-To run the project
-1. npm run add
-2. npm run dev
+This is the backend repo